 About Me

-Hello, my name is Roxane, I am a nurse, artist/ photographer, and most recently have found myself dabbling with turning my art into fashion (so exciting!!).
-I consider myself an advocate for the importance of good mental health for all.
-We all know the damaging impacts of not making mental health a priority: increased in addictions, crime, homelessness, an inability to manage stress, and lastly and most detrimental an increase in suicide...
+My main goal is championing mental well-being for everyone.
+Let's face it we all know the damaging impacts of not making mental health a priority.
 Like many, I have been through my own healing journey; it is through this I found that immersing myself in the creation of art to be profoundly therapeutic.

 Why "abstractXflow" and what does that mean?